Pool-Of-Tears/KtScheduler/README.md

     jobId = "OneTimeJob", // Must be unique for each job trigger = OneTimeTrigger(ZonedDateTime.now(timeZone).plusSeconds(5)),
     // Next runtime of the job; when creating the job for the first time,
-    // it will be used as the initial runtime. nextRunTime = ZonedDateTime.now(timeZone).plusSeconds(5),
+    // it will be used as the initial runtime (Optional). nextRunTime = ZonedDateTime.now(timeZone).plusSeconds(5),
     // Coroutine dispatcher in which the job should be executed. dispatcher = Dispatchers.Default,